 We make certain of our calling by following after Christ with singleness of heart and purpose.
 If we do this we will not fail to attain the inheritance.
 But if we are indifferent toward our election we may discover some day that God has given our place to another.
 Remember Esau!

 Whenever we consider the life and testimony of one of God’s heroes of faith, whether Jacob, Moses, Gideon, Samson, Elisha, John the Baptist, or Paul, we can see the grace of God working through election.
 The Scriptures are not a record of holy people seeking God.
 The Scriptures are a record of Almighty God reaching down from Heaven and calling out people according to His own purpose and grace.

-God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, (Hebrews 1:1)
+God, who at various times and in various ways spoke in time past to the fathers by the prophets, (Hebrews 1:1)

-Who hath saved us, and called us with an holy calling, not according to our works, but according to his own purpose and grace, which was given us in Christ before the world began, (II Timothy 1:9)
+who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began, (II Timothy 1:9)

 The Servant of the Lord is an elect Man, a chosen vessel.
 Every member of the Servant of the Lord was designated before the events of the first chapter of Genesis came into being.
 When we do the work of the Lord we do not just march forth, the results springing up through means of our own wisdom and energy.
 Rather we go out seeking the mind of the Spirit of God who, in turn, is working in terms of the will of the Father.
 Isn’t this what the Book of Acts teaches us?

-… And the Lord added to the church daily such as should be saved.
+praising God and having favor with all the people.
+And the Lord added to the church daily those who were being saved.
 (Acts 2:47)